Particular/NServiceBus/guidelines/design-guidelines.md

 ## Production ready by default

 All design decisions we make around behavior and configuration defaults should be aligned with what would be safe for production use.
-If no safe default is available users should be asked to decide how NServiceBus should behave.
+If no safe default is available, users should be asked to decide how NServiceBus should behave.

-Note: The exclusion to this rule is the `LearningX` components that are bundled into the core for ease of use.
-They are instead optimized for the best possible learning experience for the users. (historically called the "F5 Experience")
+Note: The exclusion to this rule is the `LearningX` components that are bundled into the Core for ease of use.
+These are, instead, optimized for the best possible learning experience for the users (historically called the "F5 Experience").

 ## Configuration API's